bartkl/presentations/cimug2024/index.md

 ---

-Reference models often have more to offer than just standardized names
+Reference models often have more to offer than just standardized names.

 ---

 The CIM describes attributes, relations, etc.
-* ENTSO-E's CGMES profiles provide use-case specific constraints.
+* CGMES profiles provide use-case specific constraints.

 ---